Over the years, traditional marketing has developed into digital marketing, and consumer-generated media is also replacing mass media steadily.

 Share of Voice

 It compares your own brand’s share of industry-related social media messages with those of your competitors.
 Your share of voice can help determine the prominence of your brand awareness campaign to potential customers.
-Most often, it’s measured as a percentage of industry-wide mentions or mentions among a narrow group of competitors.
+It’s often measured as a percentage of industry-wide mentions or mentions among a narrow group of competitors.
 It’s what’s determined when social listening meets competitive analysis.

-The larger your social network, the higher the share of voice you get.
-It’s a good way to build a community with your target audience.
-Still, it can also tap into other aspects of how you interact with others, such as your link sharing, relationship building or thoughtful engagement.
+The more extensive your social network, the higher the share of voice you get.
+It’s an excellent way to build a community with your target audience.
+Still, it can also tap into other aspects of interacting with others, such as link sharing, relationship building or thoughtful engagement.
 While this data may not show an actual conversation taking place, it paints a picture of the general mood of the community.
 It is also a great indicator to see what type of topic is being discussed and how influential each voice on social media has become for the time being.
 This data provides an understanding of your customers and brands that organisations cannot obtain through traditional means.

-You could have a high rate of engagement, volume of conversation, and share of voice on social media, but if all the posts are negative about your brand, you’re in big trouble!
-Monitoring your brand’s sentiment will help you determine whether those sentiments are positive and provide stellar customer service when they are not.
+You could have a high rate of engagement, volume of conversation, and share of voice on a social platform, but if all the posts are negative about your brand, you’re in big trouble!
+Monitoring your brand’s sentiment on various social media sites will help you determine whether those sentiments are positive and provide stellar customer service when they are not.

-Although sentiment analysis has been around for decades, it was only in recent years that it became possible to employ algorithms to “read” human language by analysing text.
+Although sentiment analysis has been around for decades, it was only in recent years that it became possible to employ algorithms to “read” human language by analysing text on a social channel.
 This made it possible to measure sentiment in real-time, including support, dislike, agreement, and disagreement among humans instead of just tracking opinions.

-People use sentiment analysis to determine if a specific content is liked, shared, or commented on.
-Facebook has popularised this technique.
+People use sentiment analysis on social media networks to determine if a specific content is liked, shared, or commented on.
+Facebook has popularized this technique.

-The most common type of sentiment analysis involves analysing the words that social media users type into a search bar or on a website to measure how often they use particular words when communicating about a product or service.
+The most common type of sentiment analysis involves analysing the words that social media users type into a search bar or on a website or social media platforms to measure how often they use particular words when communicating about a product or service.

-To judge your success, you’ll need to compare your brand to your competitors’ social media presences.
-Besides share of voice and engagement, also consider brand mentions/chatter and the frequency of social media messages.
+To judge your success on social media networks, you’ll need to compare your brand to your competitors’ social media presences.
+Besides share of voice and engagement, consider brand mentions/chatter and the frequency of social media messages.
 By gauging how your competitors are performing better, you’ll be able to adjust your own messaging and techniques to suit your shared audiences better.Active social listening is the foundation of your social media strategy.
 Click To Tweet

-One of the foremost types of social listening is competitor metric.
-Advertisers and website owners use competitor metrics to determine if they’re achieving the right amount of social listening within their account.
+One of the major types of social listening is the competitor metric.
+Advertisers and website owners use competitor metrics to determine if they’re achieving the right amount of social listening within their accounts.
 Competitor metrics include how many people shared your post, how many people replied to your comment, or what recommendations you received from other users in social networking forums or other online communities.

-The information gathered through social media monitoring and social listening campaigns is then used internally by organisations and externally by companies researching their competitors’ activities.
+The information gathered through social media monitoring and social listening campaigns is then used internally and externally by companies researching their competitors’ activities.

 What Is the Best Social Listening Tool?

 This is a question that I often encounter, and as I always say, as, with most things in marketing, it depends.
 The best social listening tool will depend on your requirements and how proficient you or your team are using the social listening tool.
-There are several tools to consider, and it is not possible to consider all in a single blog post.
+There are several tools to consider, and it is impossible to view them in a single blog post.
 But few that come to my mind now are (in no particular order):

 - Sprout Social

 Do you have questions about how you can put in place or improve social listening in your business?
-Please contact us.
+Or about digital marketing in general?
+Please get in touch with us.
 I look forward to helping you reach your target audience and grow your business online.

 Did you find this post of value?
-Then please don’t forget to share it with your friends using the buttons on this page.
+Then please don’t forget to share it with your friends and other social media users by using the buttons on this page.
 Thank you.

 - What Is the Difference Between Social Media and Social Medium?